fusioncharts/dev_centre_docs/getting-started/angular/angularjs/install-using-angularjs.md

 > If you are using 3.12.2 or older versions, download v3.13.0 to get the `angularjs` folder in the FusionCharts Suite XT package.

-> It is recommended that you copy the `angularjs` folder from within `fusioncharts-suite-xt > integrations > angularjs` to your project's JavaScript folder.
+> It is recommended that you copy the `angularjs` folder from `fusioncharts-suite-xt > integrations > angularjs` to your project's JavaScript folder.

 Installation of FusionCharts Suite XT involves copying and pasting the JavaScript files from the downloaded package into your project folder.